Teaching preschool math is important to plan for.

 For example, a child needs to have a solid understanding of rational counting (pointing to one object at a time while saying each number) before moving on to one-to-one correspondence (placing 3 spoons next to 3 plates).

-Did you know there are there are 17 common math process skills or concepts to consider when teaching preschool math?
+Did you know there are there are more than 16 common math process skills or concepts to consider when teaching preschool math?

 Many of them are considered higher-level skills.
 This means you may not see them in preschoolers as they are not truly understood until around the age of seven.